perg593/pulse-agents/docs/decisions/prompt-setup.md

 Cmd+Alt+W
 Weekly Summary
-Command: Ask: Summarize all /docs/ask and /docs/plan entries from the last 7 days into docs/weekly/YYYY-MM-DD_summary.md
+Command: Ask: Summarize all /docs/ask and /docs/planning entries from the last 7 days into docs/weekly/YYYY-MM-DD_summary.md

 You can also add:
 	•	Cmd+Alt+T → Create template copy (duplicate whichever Ask/Plan template is open)
-	•	Cmd+Alt+L → List recent Ask/Plan docs (use the “Open File” action with filter docs/ask OR docs/plan)
+	•	Cmd+Alt+L → List recent Ask/Plan docs (use the "Open File" action with filter docs/ask OR docs/planning)

 That gives you one-keystroke access to each piece of your documentation loop.